ChewingPencils/checkvist-python/ReadMe.md

     # get all all lists
     my_lists = cl.get_lists()

-## Pythonista
+## Pythonista Installation

 Create a new empty file and paste in checkvist.py.
-Name the file checkvist
+Name the file checkvist.
+Create a new file for your script and enter something like the following:

     #!/usr/bin/env python
     import checkvist